dungba88/caffe-python3-install/install-caffe.md

 Install the dependencies first, as specified in the below section.
 Then follow the rest of the guide.
 If there are some errors while compiling/running, please check the [troubleshooting](#troubleshooting) section and make sure all dependencies are installed.

+*Note: this guide is intended for installing Caffe alone.
+If you want to run pyfasterrcnn, refer to the guide [install py-faster-rcnn with python3](https://github.com/dungba88/caffe-python3-install/blob/master/install-pyfasterrcnn.md) for additional required steps*

 ### install dependencies

 ```shell